 - Sign in with your Apple ID.
-We use SSL connection to protect your data, so you’re safe!
+We use an SSL connection to protect your data, so you’re safe!

 On the welcome screen, choose “Upload”.

 Select the files (HEIC, PNG, and JPEG images and MOV, MP4, and M4V video files) that you want to upload to iCloud.
 Once you’re ready, press “Upload!”

 Wait until the program carefully delivers your photos and videos to your iCloud account… There they are.

 Your images sit tightly in your iCloud.
 If your device is synced to iCloud, the images will appear on it as well.
 Viva la CopyTrans!

 If you need help, refer to the installation guide.

-If you plan on using CopyTrans Photo later on, we recommend that you switch off iCloud sync after uploading the files.
+If you plan on using CopyTrans Photo further, we recommend that you switch off iCloud sync after uploading the files.
 Here’s how to disable iCloud Photos on your iPhone.